-The University of Oxford has embarked on a new project with The Royal Horticultural Society, the UK’s gardening charity, to make information about plants more readily available to everyone with an interest in gardens and garden plants.
+The University of Oxford is working with The Royal Horticultural Society, the UK’s gardening charity, to make information about plants more readily available to everyone with an interest in gardens and garden plants.

-Kew's living plant collections are located at Kew Gardens in London and at Wakehurst Place further south in Susex, the latter also home to the Millennium Seed Bank.
+Kew's living plant collections are located at Kew Gardens in London and at Wakehurst Place further south in Sussex, the latter also home to the Millennium Seed Bank.

 |The Morton Arboretum||Managing the Morton Arboretum garden and herbarium.
 The Morton Arboretum, Illinois, USA has been a co-developer of BRAHMS for living and preserved collection management.
 A sample map search online of their Malus collection in the garden.|